Activism

 Clara Immerwahr

-The first woman to be awarded a doctorate in physical chemistry at a German university, Clara Immerwahr’s her achievements were long overlooked by male-dominated university circles.
+The first woman to be awarded a doctorate in physical chemistry at a German university, Clara Immerwahr’s achievements were long overlooked by male-dominated university circles.
 Immerwahr committed suicide in protest of her husband’s involvement in the implementation of gas attacks during World War I. Recognized only posthumously, her name has become linked with moral responsibility in science.

 Jewish Women and Intermarriage in the United States